Dubshott/spring_portfolio/README.md

 Topic of Focus | Justification |
 -------------  | -------------- |
-MiniLabs| what the minilab is centered around    | Blab4  | desricption/ tangible |
-Rlab4   |desricption/ tangible |
-Klab4   |desricption/ tangible |
-Alab4   |desricption/ tangible |
+MiniLabs| Everyones individual Fibinnacci Code /tangibles   | Billy  | Work on the Fibinacci Code and work on Model and  front end improvments/ tangible | Raq   |Work on the Fibinacci Code and work on Control and front end improvments/ tangible| Kian   |Work on the Fibinacci Code and work on control improvements/ tangible | Abhijay   |Work on the Fibinacci Code and Work on Model Improvements improvements/ tangible |

 # Prototype Check plus Unit 4
 - [Raquib and Billy Issue](https://github.com/Dubshott/spring_portfolio/issues/7)